Cluster

 vismember(mixed $key, mixed $element)

-Returns whether or not the element is a member of a vectorset.
+Returns whether or not the element is a member of a vector set.

-at line 7348
+at line 7520

 Cluster|array|false